Skip to main content

 Overall, RevIntel is a relatively new term and practice that is possible thanks to the invention of artificial intelligence.
 As our computer processing improves and algorithms change, the practice of gathering customer information will provide increased value to RevOps Directors for accurate decision-making.

-By Phil Gray
+Phil Gray

-Philip Gray is the COO of Black and White Zebra, a digital publishing and tech company.
-He hails from rainy Glasgow, Scotland transplanted in not quite as rainy Vancouver, BC, Canada.
 With 10+ years of experience in leadership and operations in industries that include biotechnology, healthcare, logistics, and SaaS, he applies a considerable broad scope of experience in business that lets him see the big picture.
-His love for data and all things revenue operations landed him this role as resident big brain for the RevOpsTeam.
+An unapologetic buzzword apologist, you can often find him double clicking, drilling down, and unpacking all the things.